mozilla/version-control-tools/docs/hgmo/notifications.rst

    it can be empty.
 If you see multiple entries, please say something in ``#vcs``.

+   The list should only be empty for special repositories, such as the experimental unified repositories.

    The composition of this dict is described below.

 Each ``pushlog_pushes`` entry consists of the following keys: